Adrigamer2950/AdriAPI/README.md

 This API is aimed to simplify the development of Paper plugins, providing a lot of utilities that will make your life (and mine) easier

+Even though a standalone plugin version is available, it's recommended to shade this API into your plugins, as this API changes frequently and depending on the standalone version may cause some issues if server owners install some plugins that depend on different versions of this API

 Check the [TODO.md](https://github.com/Adrigamer2950/AdriAPI/blob/master/TODO.md) file to check things that are coming in next version

 > [!CAUTION]